-State clearly the scientific objectives, with relevant background and references to previous work.
+State clearly the scientific objectives, with relevant background and reference to previous work.
 Show how the proposed investigation may be used to advance our knowledge and understanding of the field.
 Justify the use of Chandra or its archival data to accomplish the objectives, in contrast to using other available observatories.
 If X-ray data from Chandra, XMM-Newton, or any other facility exists, justify the need for additional Chandra data to achieve the scientific objectives.
 To search for other data, see e.g., HEASARC Browse web page (http://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3browse.pl).
 Any constraint on the observations must be clearly stated and justified.
 Discuss the data analysis program required to attain the science goals including the scope of the effort.
-Proposals that request funding for Archival Research must include a discussion of any publications that resulted from the observations and an indication as to how and why the proposed research will significantly extend these results.
-Proposals for Theory/Modeling must discuss how the proposed research will further the understanding of Chandra data.

-2. Technical Feasibility
+5.2.5 Technical Feasibility

 For all observing proposals, the proposer needs to justify the use of the Chandra X-ray Observatory.
 The proposal should show how the particular details (observing time, instrument, instrument mode, etc.) of the proposed observations allow one to achieve the stated scientific objectives.
 State how targets or pointing directions were selected.
-List assumptions about source intensity, surface brightness, and spectrum.
+List of assumptions about source intensity, surface brightness, and spectrum.
 Estimates of both counting rates and total counts needed to accomplish the investigation must be provided.
 It is in the proposer's best interest to allow a reviewer to understand the assumptions and to be able to easily reproduce the estimates of the counting rate(s).
 The proposer should also demonstrate that the estimated counts are sufficient to extract the desired science results from the observation.
-The impacts of pileup on the observed energy spectrum should be addressed for observations with ACIS, HETG/ACIS or LETG/ACIS of even moderately bright sources.
+The impacts of pileup on the observed energy spectrum should be addressed for observations with ACIS, HETG/ACIS, or LETG/ACIS of even moderately bright sources.
 Proposals for observations that might encounter pileup must explicitly discuss the plans for dealing with such data in order to demonstrate a thorough understanding of the implications for their proposed research.
-Proposers interested in Archival Research should also discuss how and why the specific archival data are sufficient to meet their objective(s).
-Furthermore, such proposals must address the analysis tools to be used, their suitability for accomplishing the investigation, and the proposer's ability to apply such tools to the project.
+To maximize the scientific utility of the Chandra archive, proposers are encouraged to select for imaging the maximum number of ACIS CCDs that their core science allows.
+Please see the Proposers' Observatory Guide (POG, Section 6.20.2) concerning optional ACIS chips.